MajesticKhan/Reinforcement-Learning/SimulationLego/README.md

 This allows the model to be used in the real world by easily transforming the image into a similar format.
 As a result, the model can easily be transferred to the lego car without any further complicated modifications.

 Finally, one can easily criticize how the objective was completed.
-For example, isolating the blue masked tape was done through simple filtering using
+For example, isolating the blue line with a black background was done through simple filtering using
-RGB values which is incredibly sensitive to light.
+RGB values which is incredibly sensitive to light in the real world.
 It's a naive approach but the main focus is experimentation on applying a simulated model to an actual robot.

+A video of the robot moving will be posted later.

 ### Folder structure